Kamala Harris Wore Purple & Pearls Today — Here’s Why That Matters

 “Thank you, Madam Vice President.
 We are so honored and humbled to have played a small part in this historic moment,” the brand’s Instagram post wrote next to a photo of Harris and her husband, Doug Emhoff.

 In addition to choosing CJR as the designer behind the look, the rich shade of purple is also significant.
-A combination of red and blue (the traditional colours of the Republican and Democratic parties, respectively), purple is a symbol of American unity and bipartisanship.
-The colour was also prominent during the women’s suffrage movement when it symbolised loyalty.
-On Tuesday night, Jill Biden wore purple while attending the COVID Memorial at the National Mall in Washington that honoured more than 400,000 Americans who have died since the pandemic took hold.
+A combination of red and blue (the traditional colors of the Republican and Democratic parties, respectively), purple is a symbol of American unity and bipartisanship.
+The color was also prominent during the women’s suffrage movement when it symbolized loyalty.
+On Tuesday night, Jill Biden wore purple while attending the COVID Memorial at the National Mall in Washington that honored more than 400,000 Americans who have died since the pandemic took hold.
 Former First Lady Michelle Obama and former Presidential candidate Hillary Clinton also wore outfits — by Sergio Hudson and Ralph Lauren, respectively — in variations of the shade to the inauguration on Wednesday.

-Harris accessorised the look with her signature pearls — this style is from Wilfredo Rosado — a nod to her Alpha Kappa Alpha Sorority.
-According to Elle, her heels are by Sergio Hudson, a Black designer from South Carolina.

 If we are to judge the looks from the Vice President so far, Harris is setting a powerful aesthetic tone for the next four years, one that will prominently feature American designers, who not only produce beautiful designs but also possess the strong values to back them up.